 Case Study 2

-It was the happiest day in Rahul’s life as after all he was blessed with a son, Arthav.
-After completing all the formalities and paying medical expenses, he brought his wife, Shreya, and son at home.
-Rahul’s family members had planned a big welcome for baby and new parents.
+It was the happiest day in Rahul’s life when he was blessed with a son, Arthav.
+After completing all the formalities and paying medical expenses, he brought his wife, Shreya, and son home.
+Rahul’s family members had planned a big welcome for the baby and new parents.
 The family and friends congratulated the couple.

 Rahul, a 30-year old software engineer, was working in Pune for the last eight years.
 As his employer was offering corporate health insurance cover, he approached the insurer to settle the medical expenses related to the delivery.
 Due to some medical complications, Shreya had a C-section delivery, which also increased the total medical expenses to Rs 70,000.
 Rahul paid the expenses and later approached the insurer for reimbursement.